WarrenTheRabbit/reposleuth/README.md

 >
 >2) Even though you know for sure that you are not at all special, you can be just as sure that any time you choose to turn up and care you will, without fail, create something that is.

 Thank you for reading.
-And remember, we can commit and we can choose.
+And remember, we can choose and we can commit.

 Warren Markham <br>
 <br>